pakoito/FunctionalRx2/README.md

 [RxSealedUnions](https://github.com/pakoito/RxSealedUnions) - Tagged Unions for the RxJava aesthete

-[RxComprehensions](https://github.com/pakoito/RxComprehensions) - Reduce boilerplate in RxJava by abstracting chained flatMaps, concatMaps and switchMaps
+TBD - [RxComprehensions](https://github.com/pakoito/RxComprehensions) - Reduce boilerplate in RxJava by abstracting chained flatMaps, concatMaps and switchMaps

-[RxActions](https://github.com/pakoito/RxActions) - Simple ActionN composition to use with RxJava
+TDB - [RxActions](https://github.com/pakoito/RxActions) - Simple ActionN composition to use with RxJava

-[RxFunctions](https://github.com/pakoito/RxFunctions) - Advanced Function composition to use with RxJava
+TBD - [RxFunctions](https://github.com/pakoito/RxFunctions) - Advanced Function composition to use with RxJava

-[RxCurrying](https://github.com/pakoito/RxCurrying) - Simple currying for FuncN and ActionN on RxJava
+TBD - [RxCurrying](https://github.com/pakoito/RxCurrying) - Simple currying for FuncN and ActionN on RxJava

-[RxPartialApplication](https://github.com/pakoito/RxPartialApplication) - Simple partial application for FuncN and ActionN on RxJava
+TBD - [RxPartialApplication](https://github.com/pakoito/RxPartialApplication) - Simple partial application for FuncN and ActionN on RxJava

-[RxMemoization](https://github.com/pakoito/RxMemoization) - Simple Function result caching for RxJava
+TBD - [RxMemoization](https://github.com/pakoito/RxMemoization) - Simple Function result caching for RxJava

 ##Distribution

-Each library can be added individually, or as a group by adding FunctionalRx.
+Each library can be added individually, or as a group by adding FunctionalRx2.

-###RxJava 1.X

 Add as a dependency to your `build.gradle`
 ```groovy